reahl/reahl/reahl-doc/doc/tutorial/loggingin.rst

 the :class:`~reahl.web.ui.Slot`\ s when re-using a :class:`~reahl.web.fw.Region` is similar.

-In this example, we have a :class:`~reahl.web.ui.Slot` named `main` in :class:`~reahl.web.ui.TwoColumnPage`, and the :class:`~reahl.domainui.accounts.AccountApp` has a :class:`~reahl.web.ui.Slot` named `main_slot`.
-Hence, it is necessary to state that `main_slot` of :class:`~reahl.domainui.accounts.AccountApp` plugs into `main` of :class:`~reahl.web.ui.TwoColumnPage`.
+In this example, we have a :class:`~reahl.web.ui.Slot` named `main` in :class:`~reahl.web.ui.TwoColumnPage`, and the :class:`~reahl.domainui.accounts.AccountUI` has a :class:`~reahl.web.ui.Slot` named `main_slot`.
+Hence, it is necessary to state that `main_slot` of :class:`~reahl.domainui.accounts.AccountUI` plugs into `main` of :class:`~reahl.web.ui.TwoColumnPage`.

-:class:`~reahl.domainui.accounts.AccountApp` also has its own requirements: it needs a number of bookmarks.
+:class:`~reahl.domainui.accounts.AccountUI` also has its own requirements: it needs a number of bookmarks.
 Specifically, it expects to be passed an object from which it can get a bookmark for: a page listing the terms of service of the site, the privacy policy of the site, and a disclaimer.

-The code below is our entire little application, rewritten to use the :class:`~reahl.domainui.accounts.AccountApp`.
-(Note that since our application does not have  :class:`~reahl.web.fw.View`\ s for all the legal bookmarks linked to by the :class:`~reahl.domainui.accounts.AccountApp`, the home page of the application has been used for each legal bookmark in this example.)
+The code below is our entire little application, rewritten to use the :class:`~reahl.domainui.accounts.AccountUI`.
+(Note that since our application does not have  :class:`~reahl.web.fw.View`\ s for all the legal bookmarks linked to by the :class:`~reahl.domainui.accounts.AccountUI`, the home page of the application has been used for each legal bookmark in this example.)

-Just to show a few more bits of the :class:`~reahl.domainui.accounts.AccountApp`, the example has been modified to include some more items in its :class:`~reahl.web.ui.Menu`:
+Just to show a few more bits of the :class:`~reahl.domainui.accounts.AccountUI`, the example has been modified to include some more items in its :class:`~reahl.web.ui.Menu`:

 .. literalinclude:: ../../reahl/doc/examples/tutorial/login2/login2.py